-There are a number of personal injury cases that can also qualify as premises liability cases.
+There are a number of premises liability cases.
 Landlords who do not maintain their properties or look out for the safety of their visitors/inhabitants are failing to comply with their legal duty to keep tenants safe.
 Injuries can be mild to severe, ranging from broken bones to spinal cord injuries.

 Premises liability accidents can include: